 The company must also have a focus on development with the genuine purpose of commercialisation and high growth.
 Qualifying startups will need to report to the Commissioner at the end of the financial year with investor information.

 If passed, this Bill will significantly impact the startup sphere in Australia.
-If you need advise on growing and scaling your startup, including capital raising and trademark registration, get in touch with our startup lawyers.
+If you need advise on growing and scaling your startup, including capital raising and trademark registration, get in touch with our startup lawyers or contact LegalVision’s taxation lawyers on 1300 544 755 or by filling out the form on this page.